Close Menu

 Make a Simple Deal

-It became part of our bedtime routine.
-He puts the shirt in the basket, we wash and dry it overnight, and it’s clean and folded on his chair when he wakes up.
+The shirt goes in the basket, we wash and dry it overnight, and it’s clean and folded on his chair when he wakes up.

 What to Do When a Toddler Won’t Take Off Clothes

-The important thing is this: if the clothing battle is making everyone miserable, it’s okay to let some things go.
-A clean shirt worn daily is better than constant stress.
+When kids feel respected, they’re a lot more willing to cooperate.
+And honestly, if the clothing battle is making everyone miserable, it’s okay to let some things go.

-When People Judge Your Child’s Clothing Choices
+When Other People Have Opinions About Your Child’s Clothes

 “Don’t they own other clothes?”